DouniaBK/joe_and_the_chick/README.md

  * Play allows the player to enter the game
  * Legend detailed instructions on how to play the game
  * Exit allows the player to end the game.
- * Cursor feature has a try block to handle terminal incompatibility with disabling the cursor
+ * Cursor feature has a try block to handle terminal incompatibility by disabling the cursor
  * Functions that find item coordinates making sure it appears inside the box but not on the body of the snake
 ### Features Not Yet Implemented